Friday, January 25, 2019

 Yalitza Aparicio as Cleo in Roma ©2019 Netflix

-It is fascinating to identify the scenes referring to the films produced by Guillermo del Toro, Alejandro G. Iñárritu, and Cuarón himself (“The Three Amigos”).
+It is fascinating to spot scenes referencing films by Guillermo del Toro, Alejandro G. Iñárritu, and Cuarón himself, often called “The Three Amigos.”

-Example: the extended scene where Cleo enters the sea to rescue little Sofi--- similar to the one where Maribel Verdú goes into the water in “Y tu mamá también.”
+For example, the extended scene where Cleo enters the sea to rescue little Sofi is similar to when Maribel Verdú goes into the water in “Y tu mamá también.”

-Another example: is the European guy inside the costume at the party in the woods; it is a tribute to “Pan’s Labyrinth.”
+Another example is the European man inside the costume at the party in the woods; it’s a tribute to “Pan’s Labyrinth.”

 Finally, the dog “El Borras” escaping the house references “Amores Perros.”

-Those fun-to-watch passages are easily identified for their perfect recreation and camera direction by Cuarón’s impetuous eye.
+These fun-to-watch moments are easy to recognize because of their perfect recreation and camera work, driven by Cuarón’s energetic eye.

 Roma behind the scenes ©2019 Netflix